-The programme in this sensitive marine area is one of nine ongoing projects that the Blue Action Fund (BAF) is currently promoting in Latin America, Africa and Asia.
+The programme in this sensitive marine area is one of twelve ongoing projects that the Blue Action Fund (BAF) is currently promoting in Latin America, Africa and Asia.
 It aims to preserve marine biodiversity for future generations and it invests in coastal and marine conservation around the world in order to achieve this.
-The Federal Ministry for Economic Cooperation and Development (BMZ), in collaboration with KfW, founded the BAF in 2016 in the legal form of a non-profit charitable trust.
+The BMZ, in collaboration with KfW, founded the BAF in 2016 in the legal form of a non-profit charitable trust.
 It finances projects of non-governmental organisations (NGOs), which can enhance and expand their work through access to public funding.